 When a stream of light falls on a metal atom, like iron, some light is absorbed into the electromagnetic field of the metal atom to energize electrons to higher orbital states, but some of the light is not needed and is reflected away from the atom.
 It is this reflection of light that we see as colour.

-In the case of Red Iron Oxide, we literally see a reflection of Red because we can’t see deep into the bosom of the atom which must be real Red.
-Knowing that Red FeO turns Umber when fired to 1260 degrees, it must be that true Red is really Umber.
+When we observe Red Iron Oxide, we see a reflection of Red because we can’t see deep into the heart of the atom.
+Knowing that Red FeO turns Umber when fired to 1260 degrees, it must be that the hidden heart of Red is Umber.

-Red will do anything for you, he’ll even engage in toxic toil for you, wear a mask and loose his soul for you.
-Until that one day when he sits up in his leaves, knowing that he can’t take it anymore and cries ‘Lord, this is not who I am!’
+Yet Red will do anything for you, he will engage in toxic toil for you, wear a mask and loose his soul for you, until one day when he sits up in his leaves and cries ‘Lord, this is not who I am!’

 - Tyson N.D, Goldsmith D, 2014, Origins, fourteen billion years of cosmic evolution.
 1st ed.